How does a combi boiler work?

 The price of a new combi boiler installation can vary depending on the boiler brand and model selected, the size of the system, as well as the complexity of the overall installation process.
 For example, if scaffolding or pipework modification is required for your installation, this is likely to come at an extra cost.

 On average, a new combi boiler can cost approximately £1,795 to install.
-At Compare Boiler Quotes, we aim to provide all of our customers with the best deals on boiler replacements to ensure that you never pay more than you need to.
+At Compare Boiler Quotes, we aim to provide all of our customers with the best deals on quotes for boiler replacements to ensure that you never pay more than you need to.

 Our boilers are affordably priced, and all of our installations are conducted by experienced, Gas Safe registered engineers.